FAOFreitas/exQTL/README.md

 [1] "Complete"
 ```

 This output demonstrates a strong correlation between LDL cholesterol levels and *BBS1* expression levels in a number of tissues.
-To further explore these associations, the user can specifically run eQTpLot on data from a single tissue, for example "Whole_Blood", while also supplying LD data to eQTpLot using the argument `LD.df`:
+To further explore these associations, the user can specifically run exQTL on data from a single tissue, for example "Whole_Blood", while also supplying LD data to exQTL using the argument `LD.df`:

 ```
-eQTpLot(GWAS.df = GWAS.df.example, eQTL.df = eQTL.df.example, gene = "BBS1",
+exQTL(GWAS.df = GWAS.df.example, eQTL.df = eQTL.df.example, gene = "BBS1",
         gbuild = "hg19", trait = "LDL", tissue =  "Whole_Blood",
         LD.df =LD.df.example, R2min = 0.25, LDmin = 100)
 ```